 Tragedy 7 M Unit Full length

 “Looking for a life in the United States, six Mexicans and a teen from El Salvador wait for someone, even the border patrol, to open their sealed boxcar in the insufferable heat.”

 Set in a Texas, Border patrol officer Roberto is just doing his job and deporting illegal aliens along with his partner Bill.
-Meanwhile, six Mexicans and an El Salvadorian teen are riding in a hermetically sealed boxcar.
+Meanwhile, five Mexicans and an El Salvadorian teen are riding in a hermetically sealed boxcar.
 They feel they are going to get across safely until the engine develops mechanical problems.
 The boxcar they are hiding in is left in the desert for many hours.
 Manual, a jovial character, refuses to give up.
 He pleads for all to remain calm and conserve their air.
 His pleas are ridiculed by Francisco who has been scarred by misfortune.
 Finally the border officers come, but it is too late for all but one man.